spinafex/yieldCurveModel/README.md

 These approaches could address limitations like wide confidence intervals, model sensitivity to specific features, and inaccuracies during volatile periods, offering more robust and precise forecasts.
 Notes
-Disregarding Minor Issues: As requested, the README.md ignores coding errors (e.g., missing metrics, NameError in Step 9) and minor issues (e.g., forecasts starting April 29 instead of May 1).
-The date range is reported as April 29–May 26, 2025, per your Step 8 output.

-Metrics: The report omits specific RMSE and accuracy values due to missing Step 7 metrics, focusing on residuals summaries and general performance insights.

-Tone: The text is professional and suitable for a README.md, assuming a technical audience familiar with financial modeling and machine learning.